neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-3.md

    ```
 10. Open a notepade and type **Hello World**, then save it as **file.txt**.

 11. On the Powershell terminal, click on **Upload**, select the file **file.txt** from the saved location, then click on **Open** to upload the file.
-You will get a message shows Successfully Uploaded.
+You will get a message showing it is Successfully Uploaded.

 12. On the Powershell terminal, run the following script.